yasintze/narative-gatsby-theme-novela/README.md

 - add auth0 integration  - @2019/11/13
 - add wrapRootElement in www/gatsby-browser.js to check session - @2019/11/13
 - fix `source and transform nodes` stuck problem by prefix `CHOKIDAR_USEPOLLING=1` on start command - @2019/11/13
+- `CHOKIDAR_USEPOLLING=1` solution sometimes doesnt work, then when stuck, **RESIZE** your console window, it would continue buildding...so weird! - @2019/11/14

 ### Auth0 configuration

-- create a single page web application in auth0 dashboard
+- create a Single Page Web Application in auth0 dashboard
 - cp www/.env.example to www/.env.development and fill the 3 values with your auth0 app settings
+- for production deployment create www/.env.production and use real domain name in auth0 SPWA `Settings/Allowed Callback URLs` and `Allowed Web Origins`, also change value of AUTH0_CALLBACK in .env.production file

 for example: